icecube/icetray-public/icetray/resources/docs/services.rst

 -------------------------------

-Given the necessary python wrapper of the C++ base class (in these examples, :class:`I3RandomService`), one can implement the service in python and pass this to I3Modules (both C++ modules and python).
+Given the necessary python wrapper of the C++ base class (in these examples, :cpp:class:`I3RandomService`), one can implement the service in python and pass this to I3Modules (both C++ modules and python).

-Here is an dummy python implementation, :class:`ConstantService`, of
+Here is an dummy python implementation, ``ConstantService``, of :cpp:class:`I3RandomService`:
-I3RandomService:

 .. code-block:: python